ljeagle/zotero-chatpdf/README.md

 **Installation:**

-- First download zotero-chatpdf.xpi plugin [here](https://github.com/ljeagle/zotero-chatpdf/releases/download/papersgpt-for-zotero-v0.0.1/papersgpt.xpi).
+- First download papersgpt.xpi plugin [here](https://github.com/ljeagle/zotero-chatpdf/releases/download/papersgpt-for-zotero-v0.0.1/papersgpt.xpi).
   Open Zotero in the top menu bar, click on `Tools > Add-ons`.
 Click on the gear icon at the top right of the window.
-  Click on `Install Add-on From File` and open the downloaded plugin file zotero-chatpdf.xpi.
+  Click on `Install Add-on From File` and open the downloaded plugin file papersgpt.xpi.

 **Startup:**